-The finance committee is a sub-committee of the main board of trustees.
+The finance and premises committee is a sub-committee of the main board of trustees.
 Its purpose is to assist the decision making of the Governing Body, by enabling more detailed consideration to ensure sound management of the academy's finances and resources, including budget setting and monitoring, EFA requirements, regularity, audit and probity.
-The terms of reference for this committee have been reviewed during the year to incorporate audit responsibilities.